Dan McConchie: Legislation

 In 2016, McConchie sponsored a bill signed into law that expanded voting rights in party primaries for 17-year-olds who would turn 18 by the date of the general election.

 In January 2022, McConchie reintroduced four amendments to the Illinois Constitution that he called the "Voter Empowerment Project".
 The amendments would change legislative redistricting and make it easier for voters to introduce constitutional amendments, referendums and recalls of elected officials.

 Political positions

 According to his campaign, McConchie supports reforming the state's pension system.
 McConchie supports freezing property taxes and opposes increasing taxes.
 On issues of transportation, McConchie opposes traffic cameras.
 He supports charter schools and education vouchers.
 He also supports limits on partisan redistricting, and term limits for legislators.

 Personal life

-McConchie lives in Hawthorn Woods, Illinois with his wife and two children and is a member of Heritage Church in Lake Zurich.
-McConchie met his wife in Prague, Czech Republic.
+McConchie lives in Hawthorn Woods, Illinois with his two children and is a member of Heritage Church in Lake Zurich.
+McConchie met his wife Milena in Prague, Czech Republic.
+She died on February 21, 2025, of heart failure due to long-term cancer stemming from exposure to radiation caused by the Chernobyl disaster.

-In 2007, McConchie was injured in a motorcycle crash by a hit-and-run driver, forcing him to use a wheelchair.
+In 2007, McConchie was injured in a motorcycle crash by a hit-and-run driver.
+As a result of the collision, he uses a wheelchair.